 Employment at RAND

 One of the many reasons students come to Pardee RAND is the opportunity to work on RAND’s research portfolio as part of your academic curriculum.
-Any project at RAND is a candidate for your On-the-Job Training (OJT) requirement.
+Any project at RAND is a candidate for the Project-Based Research requirement.

 Pardee RAND Graduate School is committed to ensuring an equal opportunity workplace for all, including those with disabilities.